The Clear Edge

 • A direct jump requires $15K–$25K in liquid capital.

-• You’re over‑investing for 4–6 months before revenue catches up.
+• You will be over‑investing for 4–6 months before revenue catches up.

-• Without a cash buffer, the over‑investment creates a crisis.
+• Without a real cash buffer, that over‑investment can trigger a cash‑flow crisis instead of a clean jump.

 • Need reserves to cover: